lostpackets/video-converters/README.md

 # If HEVC is unplayable

-If .HEVC is unplayable, try this for the respective distro being used:
+If .HEVC is unplayable, try these cmds for the respective distro being used:

 # Ubuntu/Debian: